 I was asked this week, "Should I close my credit cards?"
-The answer is no.
+The answer is most likely going to be no.

 It is almost never a good idea to close your credit cards.
 I have had many clients pay off and close credit cards before coming to see me, thinking they were doing the right thing.
 Many times the first thing I had to do was help them re-open new credit card accounts.